vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/ignoreME.md

 <details>
 <summary> HINT: There's also completed file in hints/hintspec_prod.yml.
 Click here to see how to copy it in.</summary>
-  Make sure you change REPLACEME_REPO_URI to your ECR repository URI!
+  Make sure you change REPLACEME_CONTAINERNAME to your ECR repository URI!
   <pre>
   $ cp ~/environment/amazon-ecs-mythicalmysfits-workshop/workshop-2/Lab-3/hints/buildspec_prod.yml ~/environment/REPLACEME_REPO_NAME/buildspec_prod.yml
   </pre>